JWrightEE/aws-cloud-resume/README.md

 ***IN PROGRESS***

-The last step of this project is to manage the AWS resources using an IaC solutions such as SAM or Terraform.
-I've started a Terraform project and I have most of the AWS infrastructure imported.
-I need to fix a few things and test a full deployment before adding it here.
+The final step of this project is to manage the AWS resources using an IaC solution such as SAM or Terraform.
+I've initiated a Terraform project and have imported most of the AWS infrastructure.
+A few aspects need fixing and a full deployment test is pending before integrating it here.